ShanmukhaGit0101/RosDebug/ros2_moveit.md

-# Part 3 — MoveIt 2 Installation and Arm Workspace Setup
+# MoveIt 2 Installation and Arm Workspace Setup

 This section installs MoveIt 2 and creates a separate workspace for the robot arm.